hasnatosman/Machine-Learning-for-Natural-Language-Processing/README.md

 # Machine-Learning-for-Natural-Language-Processing
-Will be a full course regarding ML &amp; NLP
+Will be a full course regarding ML & NLP

+1. NLP Pipeline
+   1.1 Sentiment analysis